 The Jardine Water Treatment and Purification Plant was the largest water treatment facility in the UK.
 It processed just over a billion gallons of water a day, serving more than seven million consumers in the London and Greater London area.
 Sally was one of only three guards who worked the night shift.
-Yet, although it could be lonely at times, and more than a little boring, it was reams better than her previous job sorting letters for the Royal Mail.
-That job had been an endless stream of machine noise and chatter in close quarters with at least a dozen co-workers.
-She'd come home at night so tired and frazzled she'd barely had the energy to crash on the couch, let alone to cook dinner or to play with her daughter, Janey.
+Yet, although it could be lonely at times, and more than a little boring, Sally liked this security job much better than her previous job sorting letters for the Royal Mail.
+That had been an endless stream of machine noise and chatter in close quarters with at least a dozen co-workers.
+She'd come home at night so tired and frazzled she'd barely had the energy to crash on the couch, let alone to cook dinner or play with her little daughter, Janey.

 Here, she had an entire office to herself and, as long as Janey's father Jack was willing to take the night shift at home and drop Janey off at kindergarten in the morning, Sally could sleep all day, then spend the entire afternoon with her daughter.
-In fact, tomorrow, she was planning to take her to LEGOLAND to see the new Excalibur exhibit in the Hall of Fame.
-She was pretty curious to see how they'd managed to model Nightcrawler's tail out of LEGO bricks, and she knew Janey would be excited to see Shadowcat--
+In fact, tomorrow, she was planning to take Janey to LEGOLAND to see the new Excalibur exhibit in the Hall of Fame.
+She was pretty curious to see how they managed to model Nightcrawler's tail out of LEGO bricks, and she knew Janey would be excited to see Shadowcat—

-Sally's thoughts of Janey and the fun day she had planned were interrupted by a flash of movement on one of the security monitors on the control panel before her.
+A flash of movement caught her eye, and she focused her attention on the security monitors on the control panel before her.
 She leaned forward and used the control pad to swivel the camera, zooming out to give herself a wider view of the gate.

 No one was there.
 The chain and lock on the gate seemed intact and untouched and, when she switched views, she could see no sign of any unauthorized vehicle in the car park beyond.

 "Don't know," Cliff's tinny voice responded.
-"Just got a burst of static over my comm unit.
+"Jus' got this burst of static over my comm unit.
 Was wondering if you got one too."

 "No, not me," Aaren said, slapping down his remaining cards and rising from his chair.
 "You hear anything Sal?"

-He waited a moment for Sally to respond, then checked his communicator.
+He waited for Sally to respond, then checked his communicator.
 The channel was open.